 This morning, join an exciting 4x4 excursion along the ephemeral Aba Huab River valley to explore this remarkable region and to search for game, including the elusive desert adapted elephants if they are in the area.
 Damaraland is home to a variety of desert adapted wildlife including giraffe and zebra.
 During our stay we visit the fascinating and ancient Bushman etchings

-We enter Etosha National Park and the day is dedicated to exciting game viewing within the central section of Etosha National Park from your private safari vehicle as we make our way from the southern Andersson’s Gate to Halali (where we stop for lunch) and then to Namutoni Camp in the east stopping at waterholes along the way and searching for some of the many animals found here.
+We enter Etosha National Park and the day is dedicated to exciting game viewing within the central section of this famous wildlife reserve from our private safari vehicle as we make our way from the southern Andersson’s Gate to Halali (where we stop for lunch) and then to Namutoni Camp in the east stopping at waterholes along the way and searching for some of the many animals found here.
 Look out for elephants, rhinos, predators including lion, leopard, cheetah and hyena along with eland, giraffe, wildebeest and the endemic black–faced impala.
 Tonight we stay at the delightful Onguma Tree Top Camp, located on Onguma Private Reserve, bordering Etosha where we can enjoy the floodlit waterhole into the evening

-Another morning dedicated to memorable game drives within the eastern section of Etosha National Park returning to Tree Top for lunch.
-Later this afternoon, enjoy a game drive on the private Onguma Game Reserve, culminating in a final sundowner overlooking Fischer’s Pan returning after sunset to enjoy a ‘safari dinner’ overlooking the camp’s floodlit waterhole.
-Onguma is home to many species of animals from predators such as lion and leopard, along with rhino and plenty of plains game such as zebra, wildebeest and giraffe
+Experience further memorable game drives within the eastern section of Etosha National Park returning to Tree Top for lunch.
+Later this afternoon, we take part in a game drive on the private Onguma Game Reserve, culminating in a final sundowner overlooking Fischer’s Pan returning after sunset to enjoy a ‘safari dinner’ overlooking the camp’s floodlit waterhole.
+Onguma is home to many species of animals from predators such as lion cheetah and leopard, along with rhino and plenty of plains game such as zebra, wildebeest and giraffe

-We drive south from Onguma via some of the agricultural towns of the north to reach Okonjima’s AfriCat Day Centre, a wonderful highlight with which to conclude your safari.
-We enjoy lunch and then join an informative game drive and tour of the centre.
-Here you will learn about the function and vision of the AfriCat Foundation and will also get to meet some of the Foundation’s special carnivore ambassadors and the chance for some great photos of cheetah.
+We drive south from Onguma via some of the agricultural towns of the north to reach Okonjima’s AfriCat Day Centre, a wonderful highlight to finish our safari.
+After lunch with views over the veld, join an informative game drive and tour of the centre.
+Here you will learn about the function and vision of the AfriCat Foundation and see some of the Foundation’s special carnivore ambassadors with the chance for some great photos of cheetah.
 From here we are back on the road and drive further south to return Windhoek in the late afternoon.
 No flights prior to 21h00 or alternatively you can be dropped at your accommodation to overnight.
-End of servicesedit me
+End of services.
+Note there is no close interaction of the cats ie pettingedit me